IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 ### Monitoring and Reporting

-States have an obligation to monitor and report on their implementation of the human rights treaties they have ratified.
+International Human rights treaties require States  to monitor and report on their implementation of the treaties they have ratified.

 Men have a right to be informed of the States positive and negative actions (or inaction) regarding their rights.
-Therefore a State's monitor
+Therefore a State's monitoring and reporting of men's rights should be available and accessible to men and men's advocates.

 Particularly, States should monitor and report on their compliance with Article 3 of both ICCPR and ICESCR which requires equal enjoyment of rights between men and women.
 States must not interpret Article 3 to only apply to women, as New Zealand has done in all of it's reports.